firebase/firebase-admin-go/CONTRIBUTING.md

 ### End-to-End Testing for Firebase Dynamic Links.

-To run end to end tests for Firebase Dynamic Links follow these steps:
+To run end-to-end tests for Firebase Dynamic Links follow these steps:

 1. From the [`Firebase Console`](https://firebase.corp.google.com/), create a short link in your project under "`Grow` > `Dynamic Links`".
 2. From your browser or phone, go to that short link and see that it redirects as desired.